-- Pumpkin pie spices – this is NOT optional, this is delicious and brings all the extra flavor to your pumpkin brownies
+- Pumpkin pie spices – this is not optional.
+This is delicious and brings all the extra flavor to your keto pumpkin brownies.

 Flourless pumpkin brownies

-This is optional but SO good!
-I created a simple pumpkin glaze to drizzle on top of the brownie to add an extra boost of pumpkin flavor.
+This is optional but so good!
+I created a simple pumpkin glaze to drizzle on the brownie to add an extra boost of pumpkin flavor.
 All you have to do to create this is to combine:

 - Pumpkin puree

-- Nut butter – use creamy almond nutter or peanut butter (not paleo but low carb!) or cashew butter
+- Nut butter – use creamy almond butter or peanut butter (not paleo but low carb!) or cashew butter.

 - Pumpkin pie spices